flyingcircusio/pytest-patterns/README.md

 # Later

+* [ ] html normalization might want to include a feature to suppress reporting of certain lines (and just add `...` in the reporting output, e.g. if something fails do not report the owrap lines

 * [ ] add line numbers

 * [ ] report line numbers on matched avoidances

 * [ ] structlog integration

+* [ ] more comprehensive docs

 # Wording